kelsoko1/Rica/rica-ui/README.md

 ## Technical Stack
 - React.js for the frontend
 - Node.js Express middleware for the backend
-- Integration with OpenCTI for threat intelligence
+- Integration with  for threat intelligence
-- Integration with OpenBAS/Camoufox for attack simulation
+- Integration with /Camoufox for attack simulation
 - Ollama for local LLM capabilities

 ## Getting Started